velatech/vela-ussd-android/README.md

-# Vela OBA
+# VelaOffline SDK

 [![](https://jitpack.io/v/org.bitbucket.vela_financial_services/velaobasdk.svg)](https://jitpack.io/#org.bitbucket.vela_financial_services/velaobasdk)

-Vela OBA Offline SDK enables you cary out financial transactions and bill pyamnts offline.
+Vela OBA Offline SDK enables you to carry out financial transactions and bill payments offline.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Follow the instructions below to get started with `VelaOffline` SDK.

 ### Prerequisites

-Velaoffline sdk is in the prvate domain, to get access you need to request to `accessToken` and once you have that, add it to your token to `$HOME/.gradle/gradle.properties` fro grobal access or project level gradle.properties
+Velaoffline SDK is in the private domain, to get access you need to request for `accessToken` and once you have that, add it to your `$HOME/.gradle/gradle.properties` for global access or project level gradle.properties file.

 ```
 accessToekn=jp_XXXXXXXXXXXXXXXXXXXXX